|

 have been objects of great significance, and the harpers were

-There are fewer than 20 early Irish
+and decorated.
+There are fewer than 20

-examined many of these harps, taken measurements and photos,
+I have examined many of these harps, taken measurements and photos,

 and offer replicas that are as accurate as I can possibly make